 Mushrooms nutritionally stand out because they contain a lot of minerals and vitamins.

-In addition to potassium mushrooms contain a lot of phosphorus (About 1.5%).
-Phosphorus that is so necessary in the formation of teeth and bones, it also helps to perform mental activities or to maintain the calmest body, avoiding stress.
-A dish of mushrooms can help benefit students or young people in their school work.
+In addition to potassium, mushrooms contain a lot of phosphorus (about 1.5%).
+Phosphorus, which is so necessary in the formation of teeth and bones, also helps to carry out mental activities or to keep the organism more calm by avoiding stress.
+A good plate of mushrooms can help to favor students or young people in their school work.

-Good levels of selenium are needed to maintain good fertility, both male and female.
-(It helps to increase testosterone levels and sperm count in men and protects the ova from free radicals).
+At present, exhaustive studies are being carried out on the importance of this mineral in the prevention of cancer.
+Good levels of selenium are necessary to maintain good fertility, both male and female (it helps increase the levels of testosterone and sperm in men and protects the ovules from free radicals).

-Selenium helps decontaminate the body of heavy metals, making it suitable for smokers or people living in highly contaminated sites.
-Since the recommended RDA is about 50 g, 100 g of cremini mushrooms cover half the daily requirements.
-Mushrooms, along with beef, fish, seafood, garlic or asparagus are the richest food in selenium
+Selenium helps to decontaminate organism of heavy metals, making it suitable for smokers or people living in highly contaminated places.
+Since the recommended RDA is about 50 g, 100 g of cremini mushrooms cover half of the daily demands.
+Mushrooms, along with beef, fish, seafood, garlic or asparagus are the foods most rich in selenium.

-Note that mushrooms, unlike other iron sources, lack phytates, components which reduce the absorption of this mineral, so that the iron content in mushrooms is a much absorbable iron that in other sources.
+It should be noted that mushrooms, unlike other sources of iron, lack of phytates, some components that reduce the absorption of this mineral, so that the iron contained in mushrooms is much absorbable than other sources of iron.

-Speaking of their vitamin content, mushrooms are rich in B vitamins, especially riboflavin (vitamin B2) and niacin (vitamin B3).
-Riboflavin is especially interesting to maintain hair healthy, promoting its growth or helping to slow its fall.
+Speaking of its vitamin content, mushrooms are rich in B vitamins, especially in riboflavin (Vitamin B2) and niacin (Vitamin B3).
+Riboflavin is especially interesting to maintain the health of the hair, favoring its growth or helping to slow down its fall.
 It also helps to have healthier and more beautiful nails and stronger bones.
-Besides, it contributes to increase defenses and keep eyesight and nerves healthy.
+It is good to increase the defenses and keep the eyes and nerves in good condition.